 The following image provides a data set containing some entries with an end time and a start time.
 Firstly, we will use a general formula to calculate the time difference in minutes.
 Later on, we will apply some functions such as DAYS, HOUR, MINUTE, and SECOND to do the same.
 Additionally, we will use the VBA code to calculate the time difference in minutes.

-1. Use Formula to Calculate Time Difference in Minutes in Excel
+1. Using Excel Formula to Calculate Time Difference in Minutes

 In the beginning, we will use a general Excel formula to subtract the Start Time from the End Time.